 China.
 Western Jin period, 3rd-4th centuries

 The animal is depicted with a powerful body wrapped around an orifice.
-Its raised head has an open mouth revealing a strong set of teeth.
-According to Chinese archaeologists, these are supports that were used to hold screens, canopies or canopies.
+Its head with its lower jaw resting on the ground has an open mouth revealing strong teeth.
+Important remains of coloured pigments.
+According to Chinese archaeologists, these would be supports used to hold screens, canopies or canopies.

-For two pieces of the same type and most probably from the same set, offered by Robert Rousset to the Musée National des Arts Asiatiques - Guimet in 1978, inv.
+For two pieces of the same type offered by Robert Rousset to the Musée National des Arts Asiatiques - Guimet in 1978, inv.
 MA.4661 and 4662, cf: Jean-Paul Desroches - "Compagnons d'éternité" Musée National des Arts Asiatiques Guimet / Réunion des Musées Nationaux / Grand Palais - Paris 1997, pp 99 to 101.

 A WESTERN JIN PERIOD POTTERY RECLINING CHIMAERA